 - Mix soy sauce, water, rice vinegar, honey, garlic and ginger in a small saucepan over medium heat.
 Stir with a whisk until honey is dissolved and it looks like a thin liquid.

-- Heat sauce over medium high heat.
+- Heat sauce over medium-high heat.
 Slowly whisk in cornstarch mixture and simmer until thickened.
 Remove from heat and set aside.

 - Heat coconut oil in a large skillet over medium-high heat.
 Add diced onions and cook until soft and translucent.

-- Add the ground turkey into the skillet and cook until turkey is no longer pink.
+- Place the ground turkey into the skillet and cook until turkey is no longer pink.
 Add grated carrots and chopped broccoli and continue to cook until vegetables are cooked through approximately 10 more minutes.

 - Pour teriyaki sauce over cooked turkey and vegetable mixture and stir.
 Simmer for about five minutes to combine the flavors.

 - Garnish with some green onion and chili sauce (optional).

 For more recipes like this one, please visit our recipe book.